 This can be done using seismology equipment, which will measure the vibrations of the new pavement.

-If there is too much vibrant, then the pavement must be ground down to ensure a smooth surface.
+If there is too much vibration, then the pavement must be ground down to ensure a smooth surface.

 Then, you’ll need to do another drainage test, grading and landscaping around the pavement (if applicable), and permanent pavement markings (if applicable).